jonathanhliu21/simplevectors/README.md

 - `numDimensions()`: determines the number of dimensions in a vector
 - `operator[](index)`: returns dimension `index`'s component of a vector

+Note that the binary operations with another vector require vectors **that have the same dimension**.

 It provides these constructors:

 - `Vector()`: initializes a 0 vector (or a vector with 0s in every dimension)